 Practice with mindful dedication: Consider the sample papers and mock tests to be as important as the real exam papers and practice with full focus, concentration and seriousness.
-Giving your best shot at the time of practice enables you to realize your strengths and weaknesses better and translates to a better performance when it comes to the exam.
+Giving a best shot at the time of practice enable candidates to realize their strengths and weaknesses better and translates to a better performance when it comes to the exam.

-Be fully prepared: It will be futile to attempt sample papers and mock tests if you are already not thorough with the syllabus of the medical entrance you are appearing for.
-Ensure that you have completed studying all chapters at least once, and preferably revised once as well, because only then will you accurately know what is lacking when attempting the mock test or going through the sample paper.
+Be fully prepared: It will be futile to attempt sample papers and mock tests if aspirants are already not thorough with the syllabus of the medical entrance they are appearing for.
+Students must ensure that they have completed studying all chapters at least once, and preferably revised once as well, because only then they will accurately know what is lacking when attempting the mock test or going through the sample paper.

-Focus on time management: NEET, AIIMS and JIPMER each have their own time limits and it is important to keep in mind how much time you have to answer a question in each.
-Practice with these exact same time constraints as it will only help you manage your time during the actual exam.
+Focus on time management: NEET, AIIMS and JIPMER each have their own time limits and it is important to keep in mind how much time candidates have to answer a question in each.
+Practice with these exact same time constraints as it will only help them in managing their time during the actual exam.

 Don’t make the mistake of burning the midnight oil and putting efforts without planning it out.
 Work strategically, put yourself to test regularly and track your progress.
 A smart and systematic use of the NEET, AIIMS and JIPMER sample papers and mock tests is sure to yield benefits for candidates when they appear in these exams.
 All the best!

 MBBS/ BDS Admission through NEET - Careers360 presents here opening and closing ranks across all ...